ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The identification of a protocol element as an EAT follows the general conventions used for CWTs and JWTs.
 Identification depends on the protocol carrying the EAT.
-In some cases it may be by content type (e.g., media type).
+In some cases it may be by media type (e.g., in a HTTP Content-Type field).
 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

 This document also defines the detatched EAT bundle (see {{DEB}}), which holds a collection of detached claims sets and an EAT that provides integrity and authenticity protection for them.
 Detached EAT bundles can be either CBOR or JSON encoded.

-The following CDDL defines the top-level `$$EAT-CBOR-Tagged-Token`, `$$EAT-CBOR-Untagged-Token` and `$$EAT-JSON-Token-Formats` sockets, enabling future token formats may be defined.
+The following CDDL defines the top-level `$$EAT-CBOR-Tagged-Token`, `$$EAT-CBOR-Untagged-Token` and `$$EAT-JSON-Token-Formats` sockets, enabling future token formats to be defined.
 Any new format that plugs into one or more of these sockets MUST be defined in a IETF standards track document.
-See {{CDDL_for_CWT}} for the CDDL definitions of a CWT and JWT.
 Of particular use may be a token type that provides no direct authenticity or integrity protection for use with transports mechanisms that do provide the necessary security services {{UCCS}}.

 Nesting of EATs is allowed and defined in {{Nested-Token}}.
 This includes the nesting of an EAT that is a different format than the enclosing EAT.